almibe/ligature.dev/src/doc/wander.md

 ## Words

-Words in Wander are used for variable names in scripts.
+Words in Wander are represent combinators that transform the datastack.
+Words can be provided by the host or defined by a user.
 A valid Word identifier starts with a-z, A-Z, or _ and then includes zero of more characters from the same set or numbers.

 ```regex